 On June 18, 2018, Pacific Topaz Resources Ltd., a public company incorporated under the British Columbia Corporations Act completed a share exchange with Western Atlas PrivateCo.
 Pursuant to the share exchange agreement, PPZ issued 1.2410 post consolidation shares for every 1 share to the shareholders of Western Atlas.
 As a result of this transaction, the shareholders of Western Atlas, for accounting purposes, have acquired control of PPZ.
 Accordingly, the transaction has been accounted for as a reverse takeover that was not a business combination and effectively a capital transaction of the Company.
-As Western Atlas is deemed to be the acquirer for accounting purposes, its assets and liabilities and operations are included in these consolidation financial statements at their historical carrying values.
-For accounting purposes, these consolidated financial statements reflect a continuation of the financial position, operating results, and cash flows of the Company's legal subsidiary, Western Atlas.
+As Western Atlas is deemed to be the acquirer for accounting purposes, its assets and liabilities and operations are included in these consolidated financial statements reflect a continuation of the financial position, operating results, and cash flows of the Company's legal subsidiary, Western Atlas.